Tympan/Tympan_CHAPRO/README.md

 **2) Add a New test_xxxx.h File**:  If you are starting with chapro_test_GHA, note that there is a file test_gha.h.
 That file built from the CHAPRO file tst_gha.c.
 We are going to follow the same pattern for your new program.
 If you are converting tst_gfsc.c, create a new file that you call tst_gfsc.h.
 You create new files in the Arduino IDE using the little down-carrot button on the far right of the Arduino window.

 **3) Copy-Paste Your Code and Comment Out Unneeded Items**:  Open your own CHAPRA file (tst_gfsc.c) and copy-paste the contents into your new file (test_gfsc.h).
 Then, following the pattern the in the existing example (test_gha.h), comment out all the lines that are not needed for making it run on the Tympan.
+Finally add the `#ifndef` and `#define` at the top of the file and add #endif at the end.
+Again, use test_gha.h as a model.

-**4) Change all #include to Point to Your test_xxxx.h File**:  With your coversion of your new
+**4) Point to Your test_xxxx.h File**:  In the other tabs of your sketch, note the #include lines at the top.
+Find the ones that point to test_gha.h and point them to your new file (test_gfsc.h).

+**5) Adapt AudioEffectBTNRH.h**: Click on the tab or AudioEffectBTNRH.
+This is the file that calls upon functions in your new test_gfsc.h.
+In particular, look at the method called `setup()` where it calls the functions `configure()` and `prepare()`.
+Is this still correct for the function names in your test_gsfc.h?
+Similarly, scroll a bit further down to find the method called `applyMyAlgorithm()`.
+Note that it calls `process_chunk()`.
+Is this still correct for the function names in your test_gsfc.h?
+Change the function names here in AudioEffectBTNRH.h (or in test_gsfc.h) as needed to make everything agree.

+**6) Delete Your Old test_xxxx.h File**:  When you're done with your old test_gha.h file, you can remove it from the sketch.
+You can do this by deleting it.
+Go under the down-carrot button on the far right of the Arduino window and choose "Delete".

+**7) Copile and Debug**:  You're done!
+Now you can iteratively compile and debug until it runs.
+Since there is no deubber in Arduino, you must debug by printing lines to the Serail Monitor.
+You can use the Arduino `println()` command, like: `Serial.println("My string...and ere's a number: " + String(i));`.
+Or you can use trusty old `printf()`.

+Good luck!